 8820 112 Street

 Application deadline is the first working day of February.

 Grant applications are evaluated using a number of factors including, but not limited to:

 - the size or scale of the historic place

 - conservation priorities

 - ability of proponent to conduct the work and complete reporting requirements by February 28 of the following year

 - grant program’s budget

-Applicants will be notified of the funding decision in April or May.
+Applicants are generally notified of the funding decision in May or June.

 Successful applicants will receive half of their grant upon initiation of their project.